MashaYou/ReposAndCommits/README.md

 The aim of this test assignment is to build an App that connects to the Github API, shows the public repositories of a particular user and then retrieves their respective last commits.

 ## Prerequisites
 Please create an Android Studio / Gradle Project, upon completion of the task upload it to any file sharing resource of your choice (ex.
 Google Drive, Dropbox etc.) and share the link with us in a response email.
-Do not upload the solution to a public GitHub repository (or any other code hosting solution).
 The Project needs to compile and be executable on a state of the art Android Phone.
 Use SDK Level 21 and above.
 Try to keep the project as vanilla and as possible.
 However, the following 3rd party libraries are allowed:
 Retrofit / Volley, RxJava / Coroutines, Dagger 2 / Hilt.
 We do not accept solutions executed with Jetpack Compose.
 Please do not spend more than ca. 6 hours on the assignment.
 Incomplete solutions are also acceptable - the task is designed that way.